autechjobs/website/src/pages/pricing.md

           Other features include the ability to see all the jobs you have applied for and be reminded about it.
-      - question: Aliquam eget purus ante?
+      - question: Is there a free plan?
         answer: >-
           Nunc sollicitudin libero tincidunt felis pretium, consectetur aliquam eros placerat.
 Sed neque neque, bibendum a pulvinar id, pellentesque